maltfield/awesome-lemmy-instances/README.md

  * **↓V** "Yes" means this instance **allows downvotes**.
 "No" means this instance has turned-off downvote functionality.
  * **Users** The **number of users** that have been active on this instance **this month**.
 If there's too few users, the admin may shutdown the instance.
 If there's too many users, the instance may go offline due to load.
 Pick something in-between.
  * **BI** The number of instances that this instance is completely **BlockIng**.
 If this number is high, then users on this instance will be limited in what they can see on the lemmyverse.
  * **BB** The number of instances that this instances is completely **Blocked By**.
-If this number is high, then users on this instance will be limited in what they can see on the lemmyverse.
+If this number is high, then users on the lemmyverse will be limited in what they can see from this instance.
  * **UT** Percent **UpTime** that the server has been online
  * **Version** The version of Lemmy this instance is running.